PrashantMohta/ModdingDocs/saving-mod-data.md

 ---
 # Saving Mod Data

 ## Introduction

 There are many times where you want data created by your mod to persist after the game closes.
 The primary way to to this via the MAPI is thorough the LocalSettings and GlobalSettings interfaces.
 A LocalSetting is a setting that is specific to a save file while a GlobalSetting is a setting that is common between all saves.
 These interfaces allow you to store data as a JSON in the saves folder which can be read with old data when your mod is loaded and written to with new data when game is closed.
 Since it's stored as a JSON, a user can edit the values in the file which allows you to let the user configure some settings if they wish.

 > Note: The 1.5 MAPI provides a ModMenu interface which allows users to change settings in-game which is preferred, as compared to asking users to find a specific file in the save folder to change settings.

 A mod's global settings can be found in the saves folder with the name `ModName.GlobalSettings.json` while it's local settings are found in `userN.modded.json` where N is the save file number

 ## How to use

 It is really easy to create a settings interface.
 For this explanation global settings will be used and an example for local settings will be provided under that.

-The first step is to create a class and in that class add fields that will store your persistent data/configurations
+The first step is to create a class and in that class add fields that will store your persistent data/configurations-

-Example
+Example:
 ```cs
 public class GlobalSettingsClass
 {